JTBassett/Olive_Loan_Prediction_Workshop/README.md

 # Olive_Loan_Prediction_Workshop
+This workshop was created and hosted by J.T.
+Bassett for the entire Omega (support) department, with a focus on the Labs and Analysis teams.
+It was meant to be a quick, run-through of the model-building process, providing enough to get people started.

-This code takes you through the entire process of building a basic predictive model including:
+The code takes you through the entire process of building a basic predictive model including:
 - Reading in the data
 - Exploring
 - Preprocessing
 - Building the model
 - Testing different hyperparameters

-It is a very basic run through but users are encouraged to explore other applications of these techniques
+Users are encouraged to explore other applications of these techniques.

 # Getting Started
 The workshop code is meant to run in binder, but if run in your own environment please make sure to have the following prerequisites installed.